 The Act requires the police and crime commissioner to have a Chief Executive and Chief Finance Officer6.
-The Chief of Staff will be the Chief Executive and undertake the responsibilities of monitoring officer7 in Cleveland.
+The Chief Executive will also undertake the responsibilities of monitoring officer7 in Cleveland.

 The Act requires the chief constable to appoint a chief finance officer8.